youngyangyang04/PowerVim/README.md

 * Installing youcompleteme is complicated and is not almost universal, one install successfully do not mean other people can install it successfully in same operation method.
 * Open vim will be slow.
 Because youcompleteme is to large, it load bin file and analyze syntax.
 * PowerVim will try it latter, if it is easy to install and use.

+# points for improvements
+* Check whether ctags are installed when installing PowerVim
+* Check directory bin when Compiling CPP